Jeff Greenstein

-Jeff Greenstein is an American television writer, producer and director.
+Jeff Greenstein (born November 21, 1963) is an American television writer, producer and director.
 Greenstein was the showrunner of Will & Grace and Dream On, as well as on Partners and Getting Personal, both of which he created.
 A member of the Writers Guild and Directors Guild of America, Greenstein also created the television series State of Georgia.

 Early life and education

-Greenstein grew up in Atlanta, Georgia, and graduated from Tufts University with a major in film and dance.
+Greenstein grew up in the Sandy Springs suburb of Atlanta, Georgia.
+He has three siblings, sister Jill Cohen and brothers Keith and Steven Greenstein.
+Greenstein attended Riverwood High School and graduated from Tufts University, where he began as a computer science major, careened through the art history department, and ended up with a degree in film and dance.

 Career

-Greenstein was one of the writers on The Charmings.
-After that, he worked on Dream On for five seasons, before becoming a writer on the show Friends.
-He was the co-creator and co-showrunner of Partners, and also created, produced, wrote for, and was the showrunner on Getting Personal.
+Greenstein wrote episodes of The Charmings and Mr. Belvedere, but his first job was on Dream On, where he remained for five seasons, first as a writer and later as showrunner.
+He then signed on as a writer on the show Friends for its inaugural season.
+He was the co-creator and co-showrunner of Partners, and also co-created, produced, wrote for, and was the showrunner on Getting Personal.

-Greenstein was the head writer and showrunner for Will & Grace, and also wrote, executive produced and directed for Desperate Housewives.
-His directing credits include Husbands and Mom.
+Greenstein was the senior writer for Will & Grace for its first six seasons, and showrunner for Seasons 5 and 6.
+He also helped launch Parenthood, and wrote for, executive produced, and directed Desperate Housewives.
+His directing credits include Husbands, which he also executive produced, as well as Mom, The Odd Couple, 9JKL, Happy Together, and The Neighborhood.

+Greenstein produces and co-hosts the film photography podcast I Dream of Cameras.

+Personal life

+Since February 2023, Greenstein has been in a relationship with model Paulina Porizkova.
+The couple became engaged in July 2025.